cmu-delphi/covidcast-indicators/quidel_covidtest/DETAILS.md

 ### Signal names
 - raw_pct_positive: estimates of the percentage of positive tests in total tests
-- smoothed_pct_positive: same as in (a), but where the estimates are formed by pooling together the last 7 days of data
+- smoothed_pct_positive: same as in the first one, but where the estimates are formed by pooling together the last 7 days of data

 ### Estimating percent positive test proportion
 Let n be the number of total COVID tests taken over a given time period and a given location (the test result can be negative/positive/invalid).
 Let x be the number of tests taken with positive results in this location over the given time period.
 We are interested in estimating the percentage of positive tests which is defined as: